 Airport/Hotel Baggage Handlers

-If you're lugging around more than two pieces of luggage, let one of these guys help you out.
-Depending on the size of the suitcases, tip $1 to $3 per bag.
+If you're lugging around more than two pieces of luggage, let a baggage handler help you out.
+Depending on the sizes of the suitcases, tip $1 to $3 per bag.

 A number of hotels offer free shuttle service to and from Midway and O'Hare airports.
 You're saving a ton of money, so why not be generous with the driver who has to deal with that monotonous job all day long?
 Shell out anywhere from $5 to $8.
 Same goes if you're traveling in one of the paid shuttles; it is considered courteous when you tip at least $5.